bethel-physics/hw_relaxation/README.md

 ## Problem 2 (homework)<a name="3"></a>

 Modify <tt>relaxation2d_exercise.m</tt> to solve the following Poisson equation with the Jacobi, Gauss-Seidel, and SOR methods.
+Implement the `ID` and `BC` matrices to account for an interior boundary condition.

 ∇<sup>2</sup>Φ = 10cos(*πx*)cos(3*πy*)